-With an average starting salary of £26.4k, this is where engineering meets medicine.
-Bioengineers prevent invasive surgery, innovate hi-tech health devices, and enhance artificial organs.
-It's about wearable devices, tissue engineering and biomechanics with career paths to healthcare, pharmaceuticals, and scientific research.
+Bioengineering is where engineering meets medicine by preventing invasive surgery, innovating hi-tech health devices, and enhancing artificial organs.
+It spans wearable devices, tissue engineering and biomechanics, with career paths to healthcare, pharmaceuticals and scientific research.

 The Insigneo Institute for in silico Medicine is Europe’s largest research institute dedicated entirely to the development, validation, and use of in silico medicine technologies.